 Description of changes:

-Changes in line items and line item details: Allow for signed values and multiple signs on one invoice and shadow document invoice

-Update section 4.4.10, “Usage of Signs” to clarify that positive prices shall not have a plus sign.

-Update section 4.4.13, “Financially Settled Invoice Line Items” to clarify how signs are to be used for financial invoices and shadow invoices at line-item level and line-item-details level.

-Update section 4.4.19, “Clarification: Single vs. Split Financial Invoices”.

-Market information for financials in aggregation key ‘MarketInformation’ can be aggregated into the value “ALL” that includes all markets.
+Clarification on usage of field ‘DocumentUsage’ added, see section 4.4.19, “Clarification: Document Usage”

+New information about interoperability, see section 2.2.3, “The eSM Standard developed by Energy Traders Europe”

+Fields ‘VATID’ and ‘VATJurisdictionCurrency’ added in section 4.4.18, “Clarification: VAT Force of Attraction”

+Change of the fields ‘IBAN’, ‘VATID’ and ‘LegalName’ to matching

 Overview

 Roles and Responsibilities in Standardisation

-The EFET Board oversee all the activities undertaken or sponsored by EFET (www.efet.org).
+The Board of Energy Traders Europe oversees all the activities undertaken or sponsored by Energy Traders Europe (www.energytraderseurope.org).
 Responsibility for coordination of Back Office activities has been delegated to the BPOC and the Back-Office Group.
-Project Workgroups, such as the eSM Project Workgroup, carry out specific activities on behalf of EFET.
-The eSM Project Workgroup is sponsored by the EFET Board, controlled by the BO Group and comprises specialist personnel from both the Back Office and IT business areas.
+Project Workgroups, such as the eSM Project Workgroup, carry out specific activities on behalf of Energy Traders Europe.
+The eSM Project Workgroup is sponsored by the Board of Energy Traders Europe, controlled by the BO Group and comprises specialist personnel from both the Back Office and IT business areas.